You can turn your child into a academic superstar...

 Choosing to homeschool your child with special needs might often feel as a last resort when you are first getting started.
 Trying to find and organize the Special Education Homeschool Resources that will help you most on your homeschool adventure is one of the keys.
-As with many big tasks, it’s often easiest to start with the big picture and whittle it down to more manageable bits of information.
+As with many big tasks, it’s often easiest to start with the big picture.
+Then you can whittle it down to more manageable bits of information.

-The purpose of this article is to get you acquainted with various homeschooling styles, to help you find special education homeschool resources specific to your child’s special needs and to introduce you to some veteran homeschooling moms via their blogs.
+The purpose of this article is to get you acquainted with various homeschooling styles, to help you find special education homeschool resources specific to your child’s special needs and to introduce you to some veteran homeschooling families.
 Before you get overwhelmed keep in mind that homeschooling is not something to be mastered.
 You will be learning, adjusting and changing the entire time.

 1. Is Homeschooling The Right Choice For You?